pasquelab/Human-XIST-XCI_AP/SCRIPT/Fig_2_processing/README.md

 Chromating profiling data (CUT&RUN, Cut&Tag, ChIPseq, MeDseq) analysis was carried out as follow:

 Each dataset's raw data (fastq, available on GEO: [GSE261711](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE261711) ) were uploaded on a cluster and was firstly pre-processed using snakemake workflows (provided in the `raw_data_pre-processing/` folder).
-All softwares required for the analysis are encapsulated within a Singularity container image provided in XXX.
-The resulting intermediary files were further analyzed using R scripts (available in the `R/` folder).
+All softwares required for the analysis are shared as a conda environment `.yml` file.
+The resulting output files were further analyzed using R scripts (available in the `R/` folder).
 All other input files necessary for the R analysis are provided in `R/input-files/`.

 ## Usage